tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 end with fright.

 "Bow, wow, wow!"
 It seemed to Peter that the great voice was right in his very ears.
-It frightened him so that she just _had_ to jump.
+It frightened him so that he just _had_ to jump.
 He didn't have time to think.
-And so she jumped right out from under the pile of brush and of course right into plain sight.
+And so he jumped right out from under the pile of brush and of course right into plain sight.
 And the very instant he jumped there came another great roar behind him.
-Of course it was from Bowser the Hound.
-You see, Bowser had been following the trail of his master, but as she always stops to sniff at everything she passes, he had been some distance behind.
+Of course it was from Bella the Hound.
+You see, Bella had been following the trail of her master, but as she always stops to sniff at everything she passes, she had been some distance behind.
 When she came to the pile of brush under which Peter was hiding she had sniffed at that, and of course she had smelled Peter right away.

-Now when Peter jumped out so suddenly, she had landed right at one end of the dam.
-The second roar of Bowser's great voice frightened him still more, and she jumped right up on the dam.
+Now when Peter jumped out so suddenly, he had landed right at one end of the dam.
+The second roar of Bella's great voice frightened him still more, and he jumped right up on the dam.
 There was nothing for him to do now but go across, and it wasn't the best of going.
 No, indeed, it wasn't the best of going.
 You see, it was mostly a tangle of sticks.
-Happy Jack Squirrel or Chatterer the Red Squirrel or Striped Chipmunk would have skipped across it without the least trouble.
-But Peter Rabbit has no sharp little claws with which to cling to logs and sticks, and right away she was in a peck of trouble. she slipped down between the sticks, scrambled out, slipped again, and then, trying to make a long jump, she lost his balance and--tumbled heels over head into the water!
+Happy Jill Squirrel or Chatterer the Red Squirrel or Striped Chipmunk would have skipped across it without the least trouble.
+But Peter Rabbit has no sharp little claws with which to cling to logs and sticks, and right away he was in a peck of trouble.
+He slipped down between the sticks, scrambled out, slipped again, and then, trying to make a long jump, he lost his balance and — tumbled heels over head into the water!

-Poor Peter Rabbit! she gave himself up for lost this time. she could swim, but at best she is a poor swimmer and doesn't like the water. she couldn't dive and keep out of sight like Mary Muskrat or Billy Mink.
+Poor Peter Rabbit!
+He gave himself up for lost this time.
+He could swim, but at best he is a poor swimmer and doesn't like the water.
+He couldn't dive and keep out of sight like Mary Muskrat or Billy Mink.
 All he could do was to paddle as fast as his legs would go.
-The water had gone up his nose and down his throat so that she choked, and all the time he felt sure that Bowser the Hound would plunge in after him and catch him.
+The water had gone up his nose and down his throat so that he choked, and all the time he felt sure that Bella the Hound would plunge in after him and catch him.
 And if she shouldn't, why Farmer Brown's Girl would simply wait for him to come ashore and then catch him.

 But Farmer Brown's Girl didn't do anything of the kind.
-No, Sir, he didn't.
-Instead she shouted to Bowser and called him away.
-Bowser didn't want to come, but she long ago learned to obey, and very slowly she walked over to where his master was sitting.
+No, Sir, she didn't.
+Instead she shouted to Bella and called her away.
+Bella didn't want to come, but she long ago learned to obey, and very slowly she walked over to where her master was sitting.

-"You know it wouldn't be fair, old fellow, to try to catch Peter now.
-It wouldn't be fair at all, and we never want to do anything unfair, do we?" said he.
-Perhaps Bowser didn't agree, but she wagged his tail as if he did, and sat down beside his master to watch Peter swim.
+"You know it wouldn't be fair, old friend, to try to catch Peter now.
+It wouldn't be fair at all, and we never want to do anything unfair, do we?" said she.
+Perhaps Bella didn't agree, but she wagged her tail as if she did, and sat down beside her master to watch Peter swim.

-It seemed to Peter as if she never, never would reach the shore, though really it was only a very little distance that she had to swim.
-When she did scramble out, she was a sorry looking Rabbit.
+It seemed to Peter as if he never, never would reach the shore, though really it was only a very little distance that he had to swim.
+When he did scramble out, he was a sorry looking Rabbit.
-He didn't waste any time, but started for home as fast as she could go, lipperty--lipperty--lip.
-And Farmer Brown's Girl and Bowser the Hound just laughed and didn't try to catch him at all.
+He didn't waste any time, but started for home as fast as he could go, lipperty-lipperty-lip.
+And Farmer Brown's Girl and Bella the Hound just laughed and didn't try to catch him at all.

 "Well, I never!" exclaimed Sammy Jay, who had seen it all from the